Yarranabbe

 Carthona and Lindesay, Darling Point, from Clark Island.
 Watercolour, c.
 1844.
 Lindesay sits on the hill at right; Carthona, then five years away from completion, in the trees at left.
 State Library of NSW · ML 147

 The villa was commissioned by Campbell Drummond Riddell, who had arrived in the colony in 1830 to take up the post of Colonial Treasurer of New South Wales.
-Riddell purchased the harbourside land — then a wooded slope above what was still being called Mrs Darling's Point — at the colonial subdivision auction of 1833, and commissioned the design from the architect John Verge, then in his late Sydney period and at the height of his powers.
+At the colonial subdivision auction of 1833, Riddell paid for a wooded slope above what people were then still calling Mrs Darling's Point.
+He gave the design to John Verge, then in his late Sydney period and at the top of his form.

-Verge gave Riddell what was, for the colony, an architecturally radical building: the first domestic essay in the picturesque Gothick mode, decades before the heavier Gothic Revival arrived in earnest.
-Steeply pitched gables, drip-moulded windows and the characteristic crenellated parapet were borrowed from the English country cottages of the late Regency.
-The result, finished in 1836, was a villa of considerable refinement and equally considerable cost — the building accounts survive, and they are eye-watering for their date.
+What Verge produced was, for the colony, architecturally radical: the first domestic essay in the picturesque Gothick mode, decades before the heavier Gothic Revival turned up in earnest.
+The steeply pitched gables, the drip-moulded windows, the crenellated parapet were borrowed wholesale from English country cottages of the late Regency.
+It was finished in 1836.
+The building accounts survive, and they are eye-watering for their date.

 The site, and what it commands

 Lindesay sits on a sloping site of just over an acre, falling away to the south and east toward the bay.
-The principal rooms — a single-storey arrangement of drawing room, library, dining room and study — are oriented to the long view across Double Bay and the open harbour beyond.
-The land below was originally terraced down to a private water frontage; subsequent subdivisions have narrowed the parcel, but the outlook is essentially unchanged.
+The principal rooms (a single-storey arrangement of drawing room, library, dining room and study) are oriented to the long view across Double Bay and the open harbour beyond.
+Originally the land below was terraced down to a private water frontage.
+Subsequent subdivisions have narrowed the parcel, but the outlook is essentially unchanged.

 The villa is, in this sense, the prototype of every Darling Point house that followed.
-The pattern Verge set down at Lindesay — single-storey, picturesque, oriented for the harbour view, set within a walled garden — became the template for the next century of building on the peninsula.
+The pattern Verge set down at Lindesay (single-storey, picturesque, oriented for the harbour, behind a walled garden) became the template for the next century of building on the peninsula.
 Carthona, raised five years later by Sir Thomas Mitchell at the water's edge, follows the same basic intelligence; so do The Swifts, Cloncorrick and the heritage villas that survive on Greenoaks Avenue.

 Ownership, in three families

-Riddell held the property until his death in 1858, after which the villa passed to a succession of colonial professionals — among them William Bowman, a noted surgeon, and the Allen family of solicitors, in whose hands it remained for several generations.
+Riddell held the property until his death in 1858, after which the villa passed to a succession of colonial professionals: William Bowman, a noted surgeon, and the Allen family of solicitors, in whose hands it remained for several generations.
 By the early twentieth century Lindesay was one of the few first-generation Darling Point houses to have escaped demolition or unsympathetic alteration.
-The other early villas of comparable importance — Greenoaks (now part of the Bishopscourt grounds), Carrington, and the original Yarranabbe House — had by then been substantially remodelled or lost.
+The other early villas of comparable importance, including Greenoaks (now part of the Bishopscourt grounds), Carrington, and the original Yarranabbe House, had by then been substantially remodelled or lost.

-In 1963 the property was acquired by the National Trust of Australia (NSW), which has held and maintained it since.
-It was the Trust's first acquisition in New South Wales, and remains its most architecturally significant Sydney house.
+In 1963 the National Trust of Australia (NSW) acquired it.
+They have held and maintained it since.
+It was the Trust's first acquisition in New South Wales and remains its most architecturally significant Sydney house.
 The interiors retain their original cedar joinery and many of the early fireplace surrounds.
 The grounds, though much reduced, are kept to a Verge-period planting scheme; the harbour view, which is what the building was set to face, is substantially intact.

 What Lindesay tells you about the peninsula